oldman-gg/RekordboxCollection-To-SpotifyPlaylist/README.md

 To create the Rekordbox file, add the songs you want to a given Rekordbox playlist, Playlist > Export playlist to a file > Export playlist to a file (*.txt).
 Import the .txt file into a spreadsheet, I recommend Google Sheets as it auto detects the data schema, File > Export > .csv.

+Note: This script relies on accurate artist and titles of your Rekordbox collection.
+To efficiently tag your songs, I recommend [MP3Tag](https://www.mp3tag.de/).

 ### Installation
 1. Clone the repository: